mywizz/QuickGist/README.md

 ## History

 This is not the first codebase.
-Version 2.0 was complete rewrite with the intention to make QuickGist an open source project.
+This was complete rewrite with the intention to make the source public.